nodecross/nodex-docs/source/installation/90-next-step.md

 # Next step

-After installing the pre-built binaries, you can refer to [Configuration](../configuration/index.md) to learn how to configure NodeX Agent to run.
+After installing the pre-built binary, you can follow [Getting Started](../getting-started/index.md) to learn the basic usage of NodeX Agent.